Teun/SnappetChallenge/NarrativePlan.md

 Nu dat ik beter versta, wat er moet gemaakt, kan ik aan de technische implementatie denken.

 Snappet uses C#/.NET, and that's also something I'm familiar with as well, so I'm going with that technology stack.
 I don't foresee using a lot of Javascript here, mainly because it's a report without heavy user interaction.
-That's too bad because I enjoy using Javascript to implementing smooth UI interactions.
+That's too bad because I enjoy using Javascript to implement smooth UI interactions.

 When I do use Javascript, it will probably be for dynamically sorting data on the page without a bothersome postback.
 I may end up using Knockout because that's what Snappet uses (at least 3 years ago at the time the README was written) and that's something I'm familiar with.
 However, if I see something else that does the job for me, I may just go with that.